-In her novel, Sense and Sensibility, Mrs. Jennings’s daughter Charlotte gives birth while Mrs. Jennings’s has the eldest Dashwood sisters visiting her in London.
+In her novel, Sense and Sensibility, Mrs Jennings’s daughter Charlotte gives birth while Mrs Jennings has the eldest Dashwood sisters as her guests in London.

 “Within a few days after this meeting, the newspapers announced to the world, that the lady of Thomas Palmer, Esq., was safely delivered of a son and heir; a very interesting and satisfactory paragraph, at least to all those intimate connections who knew it before.”Sense and Sensibility, Ch 36

-Here we see that Mrs. Palmer was doing social calls within a few days of her confinement.
-Mrs. Palmer was quite rich and perhaps had a fashionable accoucher or man-midwife in attendance and my suspicion is supported by the fact that later in the novel, she prefers the knowledge of a physician to her mother and her baby’s nurse.
+Here we see that Mrs Palmer was doing social calls within a few days of her confinement.
+Mrs Palmer was quite rich and perhaps had a fashionable accoucheur or man-midwife in attendance.
+My suspicion is supported by the fact that later in the novel, she prefers the knowledge of a physician to her mother and her baby’s nurse.

 “[the birth], highly important to Mrs Jennings’s happiness, produced a temporary alternation in the disposal of her time […] she wished to be as much as possible with Charlotte, she went thither every morning as soon as she was dressed, and did not return till late in the evening”Sense and Sensibility, Ch 36

 “She always came in excellent spirits, full of delight and importance, attributing Charlotte’s well-doing to her own care, and ready to give so exact, so minute detail of her situation, as only Miss Steele had curiosity enough to desire.”Sense and Sensibility, Ch 36

 “Mrs Palmer was so well at the end of a fortnight, that her mother felt it no longer necessary to give up the whole of her time to her; and contenting herself with visiting her once or twice a day”Sense and Sensibility, Ch 37